Rethinking Cross-lingual Gaps from a Statistical Viewpoint: A Framework of Cross-lingual Gaps

-Where m is the size of the response space and $\mu_0, \mu_1$ are the top two values of $\vec{\mu}_s$. \end{prop}
+where $m$ is the total number of normalized concepts in the response space. \end{prop}

-We make the following observations based on the above result. \begin{enumerate}[noitemsep,leftmargin=*,labelsep=0em,topsep=0pt] \item When the source confidence is high, i.e., $(\mu_0-\mu_1)/\sqrt{\sigma_s^2+2} \gg 1$ then the target confidence must also be high based on Proposition~\ref{prop:src_tgt_conf_rel}. \item Since source and target confidence are related, we should see increasing agreement (or suppressed cross-lingual gap) as confidence in source increases. \end{enumerate} We empirically validate the two observations in Section~\ref{sec:confidence_vs_gaps}.
+Please find the proof in Appendix~\ref{sec:proof:prop3}.
+We highlight the following important implications of this result: \begin{enumerate}[topsep=0pt,noitemsep,leftmargin=*] \item When the source confidence is high (i.e., $\Pr(\hat{y}_s = y^{\text{mode}}) \approx 1$), the right-hand side of the bound also approaches $1$.
+Therefore, the target confidence must also be high, even if the target distribution inherently suffers from higher variance. \item Since the lower bound on target confidence is strictly monotonic with respect to source confidence, we should observe increasing source-target agreement (a suppressed cross-lingual gap) as confidence in the source language increases. \end{enumerate} We empirically validate both these observations in Section~\ref{sec:results}.